0xpr4bin/assignement_OS/README.md

     Device Files:
         If our code were extended to handle device files (found in /dev), we could use the same copy_file() function to read from and write to these devices.
 This shows the flexibility of the "everything is a file" philosophy, as we could treat hardware devices just like regular files.

+Our code uses a fixed-size buffer (e.g., char buffer[1024]) for reading and writing data.
+This is a common practice in memory management, as it minimizes the number of read/write system calls, which can be costly in terms of performance.
+The OS manages the memory allocated for the buffer and ensures that it is available during the execution of the program.
+If we were to copy very large files, we might consider dynamically allocating memory using malloc() to accommodate varying sizes more efficiently.